afessha/booking/README.md

 ### Booking

-Booking web app build using React.
+Restaurant booking web app built using React, redux, formik, react-hooks.
 The app is deployed to github pages so it can be viewed live [Here](https://afessha.github.io/booking/)

 #### script for runing the app